hitbox/crew-brief/README.md

 # Crew Brief

-Add user-friendly Excel file for user events from JSON.
+User-friendly Excel file for user events from JSON.

-## Python 3
+## Features

-### Reshaping and Filtering

 - Some dicts with keys that should be values are reshaped.
 - Fix integers and floats stored as strings in JSON.